Chapter 14 – In Action near Albert.

 The Front Line South East of Albert.

-On 30th May/1st June, the Battalion, under Major WW Hughes DSO MC, proceeded to the front line and relieved 19th Battalion to the left sub-Section of the left sector (Lavieville Sector, astride the Amiens – Albert Road, south east of Albert).
+On 30th May/31st May, the Battalion, under Major WW Hughes DSO MC, proceeded to the front line and relieved 19th Battalion to the left sub-Section of the left sector (Lavieville Sector, astride the Amiens – Albert Road, south east of Albert).
 The front line was situated a considerable distance from the enemy line and patrols had great scope at night for searching the intervening country.
 Enemy patrols were less active but the garrison of Bush post was surprised on 6th June and the enemy succeeded in taking two prisoners.

 There was an increase in enemy artillery activity and, on 2nd June, 2nd Lt Downes and two other ranks were killed; and, on 3rd June, 2nd Lt Curwen was killed and several other ranks were killed or wounded, There was also heavy shelling on 8th June and the bombardment with gas and HE raged with some intensity from dawn until 230pm.
 A few miles further south, the enemy carried out a heavy bombardment as a preliminary to the attack between Montdidier and Noyan.